-In 2000, Joseph Dresner was diagnosed with Myelodysplasia, a medical condition due to inefficient production of all blood cells.
-Joe fought a long battle with the disease (known as MDS) which gave him an appreciation for those who work in the medical field and those who are sick.
+In 2000, Joseph Dresner was diagnosed with Myelodysplasia, a medical condition due to the inefficient production of all blood cells.
+Joe fought a prolonged battle with the disease (known as MDS), which gave him an appreciation for those who work in the medical field and those who are sick.

 During his many visits to the hospital it became apparent to Joe that there was a need to provide financial support to health care systems.
 His objective was to provide dedicated physicians with grants to improve their research and provide those affected by illness with resources to aid them through their recovery.
-It was for this reason that the Joseph Dresner Family Clinic for Hematologic Malignancies & Stem Cell Transplantation at the Karmanos Cancer Institute was created.
+It was for this reason that the Joseph Dresner Family Clinic for Hematologic Malignancies & Stem Cell Transplantation at the Karmanos Cancer Institute was established.

 Research – support for Myelodysplastic Syndromes (MDS) and related research and emerging research leaders in the field.

 We look to provide researchers with the ability to focus on searching for MDS treatments and cures.
 The principle goal is to support cutting-edge MDS research and related programs that will lead to the future standards of care and ultimately cure.
 For more information, please visit the MDS Research Fund web page.

-Access – support for programs that improve the health outcomes of vulnerable people, particularly underserved, low-income individuals that don’t have adequate access to health care.
+Access – support for programs that improve the health outcomes of vulnerable people, particularly underserved, low-income individuals who don’t have adequate access to health care.

-The Dresner Foundation is equally interested in efforts that have broad and meaningful impact and focus on intervention and prevention beyond the boundaries of any one disease.
+The foundation is equally interested in efforts that have broad and meaningful impact and focus on intervention and prevention beyond the boundaries of any one disease.